JSpeedie/G2ME-legacy/README.md

 If not set, the default is to calculate on a by-set basis.
 This means if the set count is 3-2, 7-0 or 2-1, glicko only sees this as 1 win for the first player.
-The reasoning behind this is that some people sand bag so they can lose some games because they were messing around, but they usually never let it cost them the set.
-Because of this, I believe set count is a good measure, but it has its downsides.
-For instance, it takes more than a few games to get enough data to accurately rate a player and there's no disparity between a player who always goes 3-2 against someone and a player who always goes 3-0 against the same someone.
+The default was chosen to avoid giving glicko points to wins that in the scheme of things, would never amount to anything.
+The best player in the system not trying and losing one game, but winning the set probably should not give the other player points, but the choice is left to the user.
+There are some downsides with this choice however.
+For instance, it takes more than a few games to get enough data to accurately rate a player and there's no disparity between a player who always goes 3-2 against someone and a player who always goes 3-0 against the same person.

-It is up to the user of G2ME to decide which they want to use but I advise using the g flag only when you have few tournaments with lots of large sets (best of 5s or 7s).
+It is up to the user of G2ME to decide which they want to use but I advise using the `-g` flag only if you have few tournaments with lots of large sets (best of 5s or 7s).

 ### The 'h' flag

 `G2ME -h Julian`

 Stands for Output-File-in-**H**uman-Readable-Form.
-Often used to output a file and use various shell commands to parse data for things such as "Record Against *x-player*" or "Sets Played".
+Can be used with shell commands for data parsing.

 Example output (from command above):